turingschool-projects/kwk-level3-swift/sessions/storyboard_slides.markdown

 # StoryBoard & Object Library

-* Before we write all the Swift code we've been learning to make our app DO something, we want to completely set up the UI (user interface)
+* Before we write all the Swift code we've been learning to make our app DO something, we want to completely set up the _UI (user interface)_
-* We will drag and drop components of the UI from the _Object Library_
+* We will drag and drop components of the UI from the Object Library onto the _StoryBoard_

 ^ MODEL: Go back to Xcode, model dragging and dropping in (in this order):
 - View - Recommended to change color so it's clear what you did.